MahsaRF/Evaluation_of_algorithms_for_reducing_write_energy_in_Phase_Change_Memories_PCM/README.md

 hybrid method we achieved to about %65 overall improvement and about
 %15 improvement against content aware placement technique.

-In this Course Project we represent two following papers:
+In this Project we represent two following papers:

 [1].Data Manipulation Techniques to Reduce Phase Change Memory write energy